 USAA clearly wins this category, as Navy Federal’s lack of information without contacting them directly makes it difficult to discern what their commissions, fees and account maintenance rates may be.

-Asset allocation is an important part of investing, as the way your money is distributed along your various asset classes and risk horizons can help keep your money safe.
 When it comes to investments, however, both USAA and Navy Federal provide basic recommendations and education in the form of blog posts and the like about how best to diversify, a glossary of terms, etc.

 While this is admirable in both cases, USAA and Navy Federal have little in the way of online trading platforms and resources to help you with that asset allocation.
 Both do have financial advisors on hand to personally help you with these kinds of decisions, but in the case of Navy Federal that is practically all they offer.
 For those who are more hands-on investors, this can prove problematic.